Disappearance of Joshua Guimond: Aftermath

 It is unknown if Guimond returned to St. Maur.
 There was no activity on his credit card after he left and there were no unaccounted withdrawals from his bank account.
-Between 11:52 p.m. and 12:32 a.m, music had been playing on the computer in his bedroom.
+Between 11:52 p.m. and 12:32 a.m., music had been playing on the computer in his bedroom.
 Some songs had been skipped, implying the computer was being physically operated at that time.

 Fifteen minutes after he left, Guimond's friends attempted to call him at his dorm's phone, but received no answer.
 They called his mom at some point during the night, and the next morning, when they could not find him, they called other classmates.
 Guimond's roommate, who was also at the party, said Guimond was not in St. Maur when he returned.
 On the afternoon of the 10th, he failed to show up for a mock trial debate hosted by the school's Pre-Law Society, which is when his friends started worrying about him.
 They said they tried contacting him, and it was unusual for him to not respond.
 His friends then contacted either campus security or the Sheriff's Office that night, as well as his parents.
 His car was found, still on campus in the same spot it usually was.

 Students on campus took more safety precautions, like not walking by themselves, locking their doors, and checking on their friends.
 Guimond's friends started an information campaign to spread awareness, including posters that were put up in an area from Fargo to the Twin Cities.
 For some time afterwards, a sign at an entrance to the campus had Guimond's picture and phone numbers leading to information about his disappearance.

 Investigation

-Initial investigation
+Investigation

 The disappearance was investigated by the Stearns County Sheriff's Office, the case being headed by Sheriffs Steve Soyka and Jack Kostreba.
 The Sheriff's Office, Federal Bureau of Investigation, Minnesota National Guard, Minnesota Bureau of Criminal Apprehension (BCA), Maple Lake Fire Department, and local volunteers helped in the investigation in different ways, including searching the campus premises.
 Guimond's friends, family, and others in the community were interviewed.
 The partygoers were interviewed two weeks after the disappearance.
 Helicopters searched the area with infrared imaging.

 "Sheriff's officials and volunteers have spent 'thousands of hours' on the case, [Stearns County Sheriff John] Sanner said, 'and we're willing to expend thousands more to bring closure for the family'.
 Sanner [pointed] to a pair of three-ring notebooks filled with statements and information collected during the investigation."